DigitalDJ/tinytinyrss-fever-plugin/README.md

 * General clean up / refactor
 * Replace clunky sanitization with what is provided by tt-rss
 * Use new Article class for enclosures

+v2.0 - 2017/12/25

+* Sync previously copied snipets with latest tt-rss source
+* Use PDO API for DB queries